alexej-schelle/BecJosephsonCurrent/README.md

 ############################################################################################################################################################################

-   Ab-initio simulation of the relative phase distribution of two coupled Bose-Einstein condensates.
+   The Python TimeMeasurement.py calculates the relative phase distribution of two coupled Bose-Einstein condensates

-   The Python TimeMeasurement.py calculates :

-   - Relative phase distribution of two coupled Bose-Einstein condensates

   * :